Automate Podcast RSS Feed Creation with n8n

 Problem: “Parsing JSON failed in Parse JSON node.”

-Cause: Script tag content is malformed or not JSON.
+Cause: Script tag content changed or invalid.

 7. Pre-Production Checklist ✅

-• Confirm episode pages return JSON script data correctly.
+• Confirm episode links are extracted correctly.

 8. Deployment Guide

-• Save and activate your workflow.
+• Save and activate the full workflow.

 10. Conclusion